c0defellas/c.in.fork.book/README.md

 -------

 Você sabe algo sobre C?
 Já compilou um helloworld usando essa maravilhosa linguagem?
-Então seja um colaborador você também.
-Fork e clone este repositório já!
+Se sim, seja você também um colaborador deste projeto.
+Fork e clone este repositório já e mão na massa!

 *Do you know something about C?
-Have you already compiled a helloworld using that gorgeous language?
-So be a helper you too.
-Fork and clone this repository right now!*
+Have you ever compiled a hello world program using that gorgeous language?
+If the answer is positive, then you're invited to be a collaborator of this project.
+Get your hands dirty by cloning this repository right now!*

 Requirements
 ------------

-* A TeX editor of your choice (Emacs recommended).
+* A TeX editor of your choice, then Emacs.
+Please, no editor wars here.
+I (Geyslan, one of the collaborators) grown up being teached that we have just to desire the best for everyone.
+So I'm desiring it picking up Emacs for you.
+Yes, I do know that Emacs isn't the only choice, but I know that it's the good and right one.
+Be advised. :P

- * 80th column limit for concise reading.
-If you are using Emacs the unique mandatory config is:
+ * 80th column limit for better reading.
+If you choosed right and are using Emacs the unique mandatory config is:

    ```
    (add-hook 'LaTeX-mode-hook '(lambda ()